MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaorecordset-class.md

 > [!CAUTION]
 >  If you edit a record and then perform any operation that moves to another record without first calling `Update`, your changes are lost without warning.
 In addition, if you close the recordset or the parent database, your edited record is discarded without warning.

  In some cases, you may want to update a column by making it Null (containing no data).
-To do so, call `SetFieldNull` with a parameter of **TRUE** to mark the field Null; this also causes the column to be updated.
-If you want a field to be written to the data source even though its value has not changed, call `SetFieldDirty` with a parameter of **TRUE**.
+To do so, call `SetFieldNull` with a parameter of TRUE to mark the field Null; this also causes the column to be updated.
+If you want a field to be written to the data source even though its value has not changed, call `SetFieldDirty` with a parameter of TRUE.
 This works even if the field had the value Null.

  The framework marks changed field data members to ensure they will be written to the record on the data source by the DAO record field exchange (DFX) mechanism.
 Changing the value of a field generally sets the field dirty automatically, so you will seldom need to call [SetFieldDirty](#setfielddirty) yourself, but you might sometimes want to ensure that columns will be explicitly updated or inserted regardless of what value is in the field data member.
 The DFX mechanism also employs the use of **PSEUDO NULL**.
 For more information, see [CDaoFieldExchange::m_nOperation](../../mfc/reference/cdaofieldexchange-class.md#m_noperation).